The Plan for Insurance

 - Is the monthly premium you pay for your child pre-tax or after-tax?

-- Is it marketplace insurance or subsidized and again, does it meet the university’s minimum requirements?
+- Is it marketplace insurance or subsidized and, again, does it meet the university’s minimum requirements?

-- Does your current insurance cover your student at an out of state college?
+- Does your current insurance cover your student at an out-of-state college?

-You are also paying for the University coverage upfront and not monthly as with your own health insurance.
-I had to do an analysis for my daughter when the insurance she had under her father’s plan expired.
-Trust me when I say DO THE MATH!
+Give consideration to the fact that you will be paying for the University coverage upfront and not monthly as with your own health insurance.
+Additionally, if your student is coming to UF from out-of-state, you will need to check with your current health insurance coverage to see if it covers their costs while attending school and living out-of-state.
+I had to do a serious cost analysis for my daughter when the insurance she had under her father’s plan expired.
+Trust me when I say, “DO THE MATH!”

-The rates for the University of Florida plan for a single student average approximately $185.00 per month.
+At the University of Florida, the UF Health Insurance Plan is administered through United Healthcare.
+The rates for the University of Florida plan for a single student averaged approximately $215.00 per month for 2019-2020.
 If your student is already covered by your own plan, you should consider what your cost is to keep them on your plan.
-Suffice to say, if this is a Cafeteria Plan using pre-tax dollars, it could be more reasonable to keep them on your insurance plan.
-In addition, if you are going to be studying abroad, you may want to consider your options on which plan to go with.
-The guidelines for the minimum coverage can be found here.
+If yours is a Cafeteria Plan using pre-tax dollars, it could very well be more reasonable to keep them on your insurance plan.
+In addition, if your student anticipates a semester spent studying abroad, that should factor into your discussion on which plan to go with.
+The guidelines for the minimum coverage.

-If you do decide to maintain your student’s current health insurance on your health plan, then you must turn in a waiver in the same time frame as the fee payment deadline which is valid for one year or three semesters and then needs to be renewed every year.(turned in prior to your first semester at UF).
-If you fail to turn in the waiver, the University will bill you for health insurance and if you turn in the waiver late the University will bill you a late filing fee.
-Annual coverage starts in August and can only be purchased during the fall enrollment period, which ends 30 calendar days after classes start for the Fall Semester.
-This means you have a big decision to make earlier than when you decide on your own health insurance.
-The University will only auto-enroll students for term coverage in which they are registered for 6 or more credit hours.
-If you require insurance when you will not be taking classes (i.e. during summer), you may want to consider purchasing the Annual Plan.
+If you do decide to maintain your student’s current health insurance on your own health plan, then you must turn in a waiver to UF in the same time frame as the fee payment deadline for the first semester you are assessed fees (usually prior to your student’s first semester at UF).
+This waiver is valid for one year or three semesters and then needs to be renewed every year.
+If you fail to turn in the waiver, the University WILL bill you for health insurance and if you turn in the waiver late, the University will bill you a late filing fee.
+A little lesson from personal experience, from one parent to another.
+Alas.